Cpl. John Patrick Cahill

 After disembarking the ship, John was assigned to Hirohata Camp which was 30 miles from Osaka.
 Also in the camp were Cpl.
 Erwin Glasenapp and Pvt.
 Wallace Marston of B Company.
 There he was assigned POW number 579.

-At the end of the war on September 4, 1945, John was liberated from Hirohata Camp.
+At the end of the war on September 4, 1945, John was liberated from Hirohata Camp on September 9, 1945.
 After he was liberated he was taken by the U.S.A.H.S.
 Marigold to Saipan.
 From there, he was taken to Marianas and flown by the U.S. Air Transport Command to the United States.
 He returned to Illinois and was discharged, from the army, on May 1, 1946.
 It was after his return to Chicago that John learned that his younger brother, Joe, also had died in the war when his bomber clashed at sea between Greenland and Iceland on August 30, 1944.
 Joe had joined the Army Air Corps to avenge Jim's death.

 John P. Cahill would later live in San Antonio, Texas.
 He passed away on October 20, 1992, in Niles, Illinois.